contentment

 So is it therapy?

-My clients and I focus on turning their learning into action and getting results in their lives.
+My coaching clients and I focus on turning their learning into action and getting results in their lives.